KKatkar/DOS-Tapestry-prototcol/README.md

 <h3>Results</h3>
-The largest network we were able to deal with had the number of nodes as 12500 and number of requests as 5 where the max hop count was found to be 6 which can be seen in the screenshot below.
+The largest network we were able to deal with had the number of nodes as 12500 and number of requests as 5 where the max hop count was found to be 6 which can be seen README.pdf